jweissig/phonictonic/README.md

 * needs cache (arch planning, redis, etc)
 * learn limits via load testing
 * budget planning for diff load levels
+* does not work with non-english text (db schema)

 Please check out my site, [Sysadmin Casts](https://sysadmincasts.com/), if any of this sound interesting.

+Use at your own risk.